Difference Between Driving Under the Influence (DUI) and Driving While Ability Impaired (DWAI)

 Contact a Colorado criminal defense lawyer representing clients in Broomfield, CO today to schedule your initial consultation.

 DUI is more serious.
 DUI requires a prosecutor to prove that the person was operating a motor vehicle when they had consumed alcohol, drugs, or both so that they were affected to a degree that they were substantially incapable of operating a motor vehicle.
-There is also the charge of DUI per se which requires the prosecutor to show the person was driving with a blood alcohol content above .08mg/dL (0.08%) within 2 hours of having driven a car then the law says they are guilty of driving under the influence.
+There is also the charge of DUI per se which requires the prosecutor to show the person was driving with a blood alcohol content above .08mg/dL (0.08%) within 2 hours of having driven a car than the law says they are guilty of driving under the influence.
 However, even when this is the case the details of a case can lead to defenses including whether the person might have consumed alcohol after driving, whether they actually had control of a vehicle, or whether the evidence of blood alcohol is even admissible in court.
-Denver DUI lawyers Jason Savela and Ryan Dawson understand the importance of these details and have successfully raised these defense countless times for clients all over the state.
+Denver DUI lawyer Jason Savela understands the importance of these details and has successfully raised these defenses countless times for clients all over the state.

 DWAI is easier for a prosecutor to prove.
 A prosecutor must only convince a jury that the person was impaired to the slightest degree.
 In other words, the prosecutor must prove that the person had consumed alcohol, drugs, or both so that the person was affected to the slightest degree so that the person was less able than the person ordinarily would have been to operate a motor vehicle.
 If a person is found to have a BAC of between .051ng/dL and 0.079ng/dL or blood THC content of above 5ng/dL then the jury is permitted to infer the person was under the influence of alcohol but doesn’t have to assume they were under the influence.
 In making this determination the jury is able to look at all the surrounding circumstances, including things like how the person was driving.
 Factors such as driving behavior make these charges winnable at trial in many cases because criminal defense attorneys are able to use evidence of everything the person did normally.